 Alarm clock apps are not usually described as lovely, but this one is.
 Scratch that – Timely is devastatingly beautiful.
 The numbers morph gracefully from one to the next, there are a ton of themes, and the subtle movement in the background looks great.
 It's not just a pretty face, though.
 Timely has some really useful features.

 Timely uses an interesting tap-and-drag gesture to set alarm times.
 If you prefer to use Google Now voice input, Timely works with that too.
+There are a ton of options for each alarm, including a large collection of sounds.
+For the stubborn types, Timely can be set to use a math problem or pattern challenge to wake you up before it shuts up.

 For many people, a piercing alarm is the worst way imaginable to wake up in the morning.
 One moment you're in deep sleep, moments away from taking a battle axe to Bowser and rescuing Princess Peach in a lime green Lamborghini, the next you're covering your ears as a neglected smartphone wails from the side table nearby.
 It's bad, but it could be worse.
 Much worse.
 Spin Alarm Clock won't settle for mere acknowledgment to cease its unpleasant alarm, it demands you to spin around several times before accepting that you are, in fact, awake.